jaroslavmerta/flexbox-editor/README.md

 - add comments to functions that have no comments (character: lazy programmer)
 - remove functions that will no be used anymore
 - add basic desription of main parts of code
-- make better adresary tree like better names of files and sorting because when I started it was good and it made perfect sense, but things changed from then, but names not.
+- make better adresary tree like better names of files and sorting.
+When I started it was good and it made perfect sense, but things changed from then, but some names not.

 # desription
 - programming language: typescript